-You should wear safety eyewear because they are the best defense against eye injuries.
-They protect your eyes from a myriad of potential hazards at work, home and outdoors.
-Comprehensively, safety eyewear saves businesses and workers a tremendous amount of time and money.
-Also, wearing safety eyewear can have a significant impact on overall, long-term eye health.
+You should wear safety eyewear because it protects your eyes from many hazards at work, at home, and outdoors.
+Protective eyewear saves businesses and workers a tremendous amount of time and money.
+Also, wearing safety eyewear can significantly impact overall long-term eye health.

 Safety Eyewear Is The Best Defense Against Eye Injuries

 1,000 eye injuries occur daily in the workplace.

 125,000 eye injuries happen in the home every year, and over 40,000 sports-related eye injuries take place yearly.